<html>

 causes mast cells to release serotonin (and serotonin increases the kidneys'

-reabsorption of phosphate), and possibly has other pro-inflammatory effects.
-For
+reabsorption of phosphate), and possibly has other pro-inflammatory effects.&nbsp; For

 example, deleting the PTH gene compensates for the harmful (accelerated calcification